 Men think, well, I just did this but in every other way I’m reliable, I’m responsible, I’m committed, I show up, I’m a really good guy.
 It’s just the cheating,” Robert Weiss, a therapist and author of Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating.
 “What they don’t understand is that women don’t think that way.”

+>

-In his experience counseling couples who’ve been devastated by infidelity, Weiss has found that despite being stereotypically seen as good at fixing things, men are almost universally terrible at repairing the damage done by cheating.
+> In his experience counseling couples who’ve been devastated by infidelity, Weiss has found that despite being stereotypically seen as good at fixing things, men are almost universally terrible at repairing the damage done by cheating.
 It makes sense that men severely underestimate how devastating their behavior might be to their partner considering that the sex didn’t mean much to them and was simply available.
 For men who don’t come clean or get caught, repeat offenses are the product of the same mentality: It’s just sex.

+>

-Approximately 20 percent of men admit to cheating, compared to 13 percent of women, according to the General Social Survey.
+> Approximately 20 percent of men admit to cheating, compared to 13 percent of women, according to the General Social Survey.
 Fathers may cheat more.
 Estimates suggest around 10 percent of expecting fathers cheat on their pregnant wives, and there’s reason to believe a man’s resistance to temptation is stronger when he’s newly married and having a bunch of sex in the kitchen in front of his new appliances then when his partner’s interest is declining.
 While women tend to cheat up, bedding potentially more suitable mates, men cheat down and all around.

+>

-Unlike men who cheat occasionally are not pathological.
+> Unlike men who cheat occasionally are not pathological.
 While chronic cheaters pursue infidelity because of deeper-rooted attachment disorders and sex addictions, healthy men who cheat occasionally are not pathological, they’re immature, Weiss says, adding, “Most men fall somewhere in the middle between being absolutely faithful and having cheated once, realizing it was immature and learning from it.”

+>

-The good news is that most men don’t need to cheat to understand the hurt it may cause to their partner — that can be accomplished through healthy, and more important, continued communication about trust, intimacy, and opportunities for temptation as they arise.
+> The good news is that most men don’t need to cheat to understand the hurt it may cause to their partner — that can be accomplished through healthy, and more importantly, continued communication about trust, intimacy, and opportunities for temptation as they arise.